-An Entity comprises an Entity Header and a Record sequence.
+An Entity comprises an Entity Header and a sequence of consecutive Records.
 The Entity Header shall be 8 bytes in length.
-It shall precede the Record Sequence.
+It shall precede the first or single Record of the Entity.

 All Processed Records in an Entity shall be the result of applying the same processing algorithm to Unprocessed Records of equal length.
 All Unprocessed Records in an Entity shall be of equal length.